Update 12/31/2019: This article now includes Sword and Shield

 - Only Pokémon caught before Elite Four are counted.

-The Johto, Hoenn, Sinnoh, Kalos, and Alola games all have very nice teams.
+The Johto, Hoenn, Sinnoh, Kalos, Alola, and Galar games all have very nice teams.
 The Sun and Moon games you’ll have to wait a little while before your first Pokemon (Alolan Diglett) but it still has a nice set with Palossand being a great new addition.
 I also like the “classic” feel in Pokemon Gold with Quagsire, the Nidos, and Gligar making a strong team.
 Pokemon ORAS also gives a lot of a late game Ground diversity like Excadrill and it’s nice to have Mudkip right from the getgo.

 I would say Pokemon BW and B2W2 are probably the worst games in the series for a Ground Type Run.
 In BW there are less than six unique Pokemon on your team and in B2W2 the first Pokemon you can catch is well after the second gym.
 I should say though that all the BW games still neutralize their weaknesses despite the flaws.
 The Kanto games are also just okay.
 Sure the Nidos are there at the beginning to help you out but after that you have a lot of Ground/Rocks to train which compounds on your Water and Grass weaknesses.
 It’s doable but be prepared for some headaches!